LacunaOmnibus/MontyLacuna/README.md

    project.
 - Announcement

+## CACHING
+The client isn't doing any caching on its own (this is as it should be).

+But leaving caching completely up to the user isn't ideal either, since some objects look like they can't be serialized and cached.
+However, the straight JSON strings we get back from the server certainly can be cached, and server comms is the bottleneck.

+So I'm leaning towards some sort of user-settable flag that tells the client that it should cache specific calls.

+See t/cache_test.py for what I'm working towards.

 ## TBD
-- The client isn't doing any caching on its own (as it should be), but I'm starting to think about providing an interface for scripts so they can request caching.
-See t/cache_test.py.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
 - Ack through everything for "CHECK" and fix.